kalkin/thinssh/README.md

 # Thinssh

-On a new SSH Connection gets the ssh fingerprint and passes it to the command specified in an "exec" ssh request.
+On a new SSH Connection get the ssh fingerprint and pass it to the command specified in an "exec" ssh request.